Return to the search form Return to your search results

 Transfer

-Students must have a GPA of 2.8.
+Students must have a GPA of 3.0.
 Students must be in good academic and disciplinary standing.

 Click the Application tab.

 The University of Iowa has a partnership with Oslo Metropolitan University.
-This partnership allows UI students to study for the summer, semester or academic year fully integrated with their Norwegian peers while attending classes and living in local student housing.
+This partnership allows UI students to study for the semester or academic year fully integrated with their Norwegian peers while attending classes and living in local student housing.
 Oslo Metropolitan University offers a wide range of classes taught in English.

 Oslo and Akershus University College of Applied Sciences became Oslo Metropolitan University, or OsloMet, in January of 2018 when the Norwegian government granted them university status.
 OsloMet has four “faculties” or as we would say, “colleges”.
 The faculties are as follows: Faculty of Health Sciences, Faculty of Education and International Studies, Faculty of Social Sciences, and the Faculty of Technology, Art and Design.
 Iowa students can take courses within any faculty.
 There are over 100 courses offered in English throughout the four faculties giving students a wide range of subject matter in which to choose.
 Students enroll in three to four classes for 30 ECTS (European Credit Transfer System) per semester which is considered full time.
 30 ECTS is considered 15 semester hours at the University of Iowa.